 Risk management is firmly integrated into our operational processes.
 It is assisted by transparent risk communication and the open handling of risks as part of our risk culture.
-Risk communication takes the form, for example, of internal and external risk reports, information on current risk complexes in the intranet and training opportunities for staff.
+Risk communication takes the form, for example, of internal and external risk reports, information on current risk complexes in the intranet and training activities for staff.
 The regular sharing of information between risk-steering and risk-monitoring units is also fundamental to the proper functioning of risk management.

 Our risk reporting provides systematic and timely information about all material risks and their potential implications.
 The central risk reporting system consists primarily of regular risk reports, e. g. on the overall risk situation, adherence to the parameters defined in the risk strategy or on the capacity utilisation of natural catastrophe scenarios.
 Complementary to the regular risk reporting, immediate internal reporting on material risks that emerge at short notice takes place as necessary.
-The already existing range of risk reports was supplemented by further reports in the context of Solvency II requirements and the associated Pillars II and III.
-In this regard Hannover Re has made considerable efforts in recent years to already incorporate into its IFRS reporting the foreseeable contents of the public SFCR.

 Irrespective of internally assigned competencies, the Executive Board is responsible for the orderly organisation of the company’s business.
 This also encompasses monitoring of the internal risk steering and control system.
 Process-independent monitoring and quality assurance of risk management is carried out by the internal audit function and external instances (regulators, independent auditors and rating agencies).
 Most notably, the independent auditors review the trigger mechanism and the internal monitoring system.
 The risk management system is rounded off with process-integrated procedures and rules, such as those of the internal control system.